To move forward together you’ve got to get in sync

 They prompt you to each reflect on your childhood experiences, put the pieces together, and perhaps discover why you now react in certain situations in ways that may surprise you both.

-The topics were chosen specifically to help you as parents come to consensus on some of the most common issues parents face, from the early years of learning to dealing with discipline and the influence of in-laws, all the way up through the often rebellious teenage years.
+The topics were chosen specifically to help you as parents come to a consensus on some of the most common issues parents face, from the early years of learning to deal with discipline and the influence of in-laws, all the way up through the often rebellious teenage years.